Makmakkerti/indecision/README.md

 # Indecision app - let computer to choose for you!

 Add options and let computer to choose randomly what you need to do!
+Options will be saved in Local Storage of your browser.

 Made for fun.
 Never do it in real life! ;)